domconscious/The-Yulia-Pendant_v1.0/README.md

 # The Yulia Pendant
-Animated pendant using a LOLIN ESP8266 and Adafruit CharliePlex FeatherWing 15x7 LED array
+Animated pendant using a LOLIN D1 Mini Pro ESP8266 and Adafruit CharliePlex FeatherWing 15x7 LED array

 This is a fork of a Clone of Adafruit/FirePendant, modified for the Feather, then modified for ESP8266, I put my thang down, flip it and reverse it, Ti esrever dna ti pilf nwod gnaht ym tup i.
 Oh yah, it loops a canned animation sequence on the display.
 There's a conversion tool included for grey scale PNGs to a format that draws pixels.